kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 Similar to the right hand side of subtyping, the `or` and `and` type use the opposite operator (this is probably because it is being framed from the point of view of disjoint-ness, if I reversed the name with "has some intersection" and changed the other cases then because of De Morgan identities it would use the result would be based on the same terminology as the inputs).

-Unlike subtyping, disjoint is symmetric (`disjoint A B = disjoint B A`), which is why I only put in entries for the first column because the results still stand swapping the left and right columns.
+Unlike subtyping, disjoint is symmetric (`disjoint A B = disjoint B A`), which is why I only put in members for the first column because the results still stand swapping the left and right columns.
 This is why some of the [code looks repetitive](https://github.com/kaleidawave/ezno/blob/925cec9bd1cf03a7b845b84629c3b6f54b77fe5f/checker/src/types/disjoint.rs#L103-L114) but  it is the simplest way to account for both sides.

 > Functions and objects do not have disjoint-ness implementations are not implemented in the ezno-checker, [you can help add them](https://github.com/kaleidawave/ezno/issues/212).